Saurya0401/Smart-Scheduler/README.md

 application executable `SmartScheduler.exe`, a `config.ini` file, and a sub-folder titled `remote_server`.
 ## Application GUI Configuration
 The `config.ini` file contains configuration info for the GUI.
 It is not essential for proper functioning of the application, but the application will display a warning if the file is not found or corrupted. <br />
-The `config.ini` file can be used to change the colours, the font family and the font sizes used in the GUI.
+This file can be used to change the colours, the font family and the font sizes used in the GUI.
 ## Testing
 Python 3.8 and above is required for testing.
 #### Start Test Server